Azizak

-Azizak (عزيزك) (Note: Also romanized as ‘Azīzak; also known as Dehestān-e ‘Azīzak) is a village in, and the capital of, Azizak Rural District of Bahnemir District, Babolsar County, Mazandaran province, Iran.
+Azizak (عزيزك) (Note: Also romanized as ‘Azīzak; also known as Dehestān-e ‘Azīzak) is a village in Azizak Rural District of Bahnemir District in Babolsar County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,860 in 1,040 households.
 The following census in 2011 counted 4,224 people in 1,280 households.
 The 2016 census measured the population of the village as 4,283 people in 1,434 households.
 It was the only village in its rural district.